ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 then, x - +>2 - +>2 = +[]23 ?

 such that, +>10 + +>15 - +>2 = +[] 23 ?

+The subtraction algorithmn may require a very weird rule!

+in order to subtract

+(+>10 + +>15) - +>2 we have to say that we are only
+doing this in one direction

+that means that the subtraction algorithm means you have to only subtract every element of one set with all the elements of the other set.

+so if we do this subtraction then requiring a restriction to the domain then,

+(+>10 + +>15) could have had a domain of +[]26

+but then, (+>10 + +>15) - +>2 is restricted to the domain of +[]23
+so that means that subtraction moves the maximum a number can be held within the set down to 0!